qonqio/bluesky.net/README.md

 ---

 ### **3. Starting a Session**
-To authenticate and start a session, use the `CreateSession` method with your handle and password:
+To authenticate and start a session, use the `CreateSessionAsync` method with your handle and password:
 ```csharp
 var sessionRequest = new CreateSessionRequest
 {